We are not ignorant of his devices. (II Corinthians 2:11)

 6) Inflicting disease.
 (Job 2:7)

-We must not be guilty of saying that all disease is of the devil.
+We must not say that all disease is of the devil.
 Some have done that, no doubt, for the simple reason that disease is bad and Jesus fought against it by healings throughout His earthly ministry.
 It’s taking the easy way out.

-Now, I don’t know a single good thing to say about disease, don’t get me wrong.
-No doubt diseases are a result of the Fall of Adam, and will be banished from Heaven.
+Now, I know nothing good thing to say about disease, don’t get me wrong.
+Diseases are a result of the Fall of Adam, and will not be found in Heaven.
+As one who has dealt with cancer, diabetes, hernias, and other maladies, I’m so relieved to know this!

-However, if I violate sanitary laws and come down with a cold which I caught from someone else, let’s not blame that on the devil.
-I did that myself, by my laziness or neglect.
+However, if we violate sanitary laws and come down with a cold caught from someone else, let’s not blame that on the devil.
+We did that to ourselves, from laziness or neglect.
 Medical historians inform us that the Black Plagues of the Middle Ages (there were several such plagues, not just one) could have been prevented–and were eventually stopped–by the kind of proper hygiene that is taught in the Mosaic Law of the Old Testament.

 But some sicknesses are from Satan.
 Whatever infirmity Paul had, in II Corinthians 12, he called it “a messenger from Satan.”